SatyabratDeveloper/password-generator/README.md

 ## Installation

-You need to follow these steps to install and setup your file.
+You need to follow these steps to install and setup the Secure Pass.

 1. Clone the repo